airyou-code/Notification_service/README.md

 - If a mailing list is created with a start time in the future, sending should start automatically upon the occurrence of this time without additional actions on the part of the system user.
-- Statistics should be collected in the course of sending messages (see the description of the "message" entity above) for each message for subsequent generation of reports.
-- An external service that accepts the sent messages can take a long time to process the request, to respond with incorrect data, for some time not at all accept requests.
-It is necessary to implement the correct handling of such errors.
-Problems with an external service should not affect the stability of work the mailing service being developed.

 - `GET http://127.0.0.1:8000/api/`
 - `GET http://127.0.0.1:8000/api/mailing/`